 According to the International Society of Sports Nutrition, they state that it can be evenly distributed every 3-4 hours and that “the optimal time period during which to ingest protein is likely a matter of individual tolerance, since benefits are derived from pre- or post-workout ingestion; however, the anabolic effect of exercise is long-lasting (at least 24 hours), but likely diminishes with increasing time post-exercise.”3

 How Much Protein Are You Really Utilizing?

 You may be used to consuming a specific type of vegan protein or protein powder, but do you know how well your body is digesting it?
 Unbelievably, even though we’re eating protein, we’re really not digesting protein most of the time – so it’s important to know how well your body is digesting protein.
 It’s easy to become protein-malnourished without realizing it, for this reason.
 Signs of protein malnourishment may include anxiety and feeling stressed, as cortisol levels start to go up.

 If the body doesn’t digest protein properly, undigested protein turns into ammonia, a very dangerous endogenous toxin.4 Most ammonia in the body forms when protein is broken down by bacteria in the intestines.
 But if you don’t chew properly, eat under stress, have low stomach acid and don’t have enough pancreatic enzymes in the small intestine, these are all reasons why you might not be receiving the full benefits of the protein you’re eating.

 Let’s take a look at what the body actually utilizes.
-According to Ben Greenfield, here’s a breakdown of protein utilization and the waste:
+According to Dr. Minkoff and Ben Greenfield, here’s a breakdown of protein utilization and the waste: